-One of the most disturbing trends in cybersecurity these days is the concept that users tend to reuse the same password across multiple accounts.
-In fact, more than eight out of 10 Americans are guilty of doing precisely this according to statistics cited by the International Business Times.
+Simply put, one of the most impactful, yet least talked about, cybersecurity user habits is when users reuse the same password across multiple accounts.
+In fact, more than eight out of 10 Americans are guilty of doing just this according to statistics cited by the International Business Times.
 Ninety-two percent of the offenders who reuse their credentials are millennials, and 36% of all offenders reuse the same password with at least 25% of their online accounts.
+Does this sound like you?

-On top of this, one of the issues too is not only managing the number of passwords that you have but also managing your set of passwords for your personal accounts as well as for your work accounts.
-And then further, how do you manage the passwords that your staff need for their individual accounts that are related to your business?
+On top of this, one of the issues too is not only managing the number of passwords that you have but also managing both your set of passwords for your personal accounts as well as your login info for your work accounts.
+And then to further complicate things, most users mix and match their personal and business login info making things that much murkier.
 All in all, a confusing mess.

-That said, sometimes we hear from clients who ask: “If you use a hard-to-guess password, that means it should be okay to reuse the password because it’s secure, right?”
+Sometimes we've heard clients ask: “If you use a hard-to-guess password, that means it should be okay to reuse the password because it’s secure, right?”

 One way around this is to create separate and distinct passwords for each of your different online accounts.
-This needs to be something that encompasses a mix of numbers and letters — as well as varying capitalized and lowercase letters — to create a password that is not easily guessable.
+This needs to be something that encompasses a mix of numbers, letters, and special characters — as well as varying capitalized and lowercase letters — to create a password that is not easily guessable.

 What can you do to protect and manage your passwords?